ABRUZZO ITALY 10 DAY TOURS

 B, L, D

-Breakfast at our accommodation in Barrea, will be in the garden, with a gorgeous view overlooking the lake.
-Today, our local guide will share her favorite village in Abruzzo with us, Pescocostanzo.
+10:00 am Meet in the foyer to walk to the van together.
+Today, we will visit one of our favourite villages in Abruzzo, Pescocostanzo.
 Pescocostanzo is a ski resort village, also bestowed with the title of “I Borghi Piu Belli d’Italia” and is home to many important Renaissance and Baroque monuments.
-In one of Abruzzo’s most interesting churches, Basilica di Santa Maria del Colle, we can see exceptional examples of the marble work that was once an important craft in this village.
+In one of Abruzzo’s most interesting churches, Basilica di Santa Maria del Colle, we can see exceptional examples of the marble and iron work that was once an important craft in this village.

-This afternoon, we will visit a reserve where we will have the chance to see the pack of Apennine Mountain Wolves, who live there.
+This afternoon, we will visit a reserve nearby, where we will have the chance to see the pack of Apennine Mountain Wolves, who live there.

 B, L, D

-After Lunch, we will board our minibus or van for the last time, and bid farewell to wonderful Abruzzo.
-In Rome, we will depart at Termini Train Station, in the afternoon.
+2:00 pm – We will board our van for the last time, and bid farewell to wonderful Abruzzo.

-10 Day Tour Pricing
+July Tour Pricing

-from $6,000 AUD per person twin share
+$6,000 AUD per person twin share

-from $5,500 USD per person twin share
+$4,850 USD per person twin share

-Termini Train Station in Rome.
+Near Termini Train Station in Rome.